Cuisine of the Cayman Islands: Traditions and festivals

 There are many festivals and traditions held in Cayman Islands.
-The national holidays include Constitution Day (July 7), New Year’s Day (January 1), National Heroes Day (January 23), Discovery Day (May 15), Queen’s Birthday (June 12), Remembrance Day (November 11),and Christmas Day (December 25).
+The national holidays include Constitution Day (July 7), New Year’s Day (January 1), National Heroes Day (January 23), Discovery Day (May 15), Queen’s Birthday (June 12), Remembrance Day (November 11), and Christmas Day (December 25).
 Festivals like Batabano, Cayfest, Pirates Week and food festivals present an opportunity for district cooks to prepare traditional foods that are not always easily accessible.
 On national holidays people from Cayman Islands serve traditional dishes which mainly contain turtle, Conch, whelks and other local seafood cooked with coconut milk or oil depending on the method of preparation.
 Plantain, breadfruit, yams, cassava, coco, rice and beans are also included or served on the side.
 A delicious dish served in restaurants but especially at Christmas in Caymanian homes is Cayman-style beef which is 'picked' almost like a pulled pork.
-It is served with a variety of breadkind and sweet heavy cakes.
+It is served with a variety of bread and sweet heavy cakes.